 We listen actively and act thoughtfully.
 We will create a deeper connection with our suppliers and their respective communities through open dialogue.

+As a multinational retailer, we work in a vast number of countries and across a range of products and commodities which makes our supply chain extremely complex.
+We, however, believe that business has a responsibility to ensure workers’ rights are at the forefront of decision making.
+We work with our suppliers to ensure at a very minimum,that they meet international labour standards.
 We have around 3,000 General Merchandise and Food product, raw material and service suppliers around the world.
 We label all M&S General Merchandise products with its country of origin.
 We also have local buying offices with Regional Compliance Managers in Turkey, India, Bangladesh, Vietnam, Sri Lanka and China.

 In 2014 we strengthened these to include human rights, gender equality, community, fairness and small farmers.

 We were also founder members of SEDEX (Supplier Ethical Data Exchange) in 2004 which is working to reduce audit fatigue within the Global Supply Chain.
 We require all product suppliers to: